globalshift.co.uk - copyright © 2009 to 2025; All rights reserved.

 Iraq has substantial gas resources, which are barely developed.
 Ambitious plans to tap associated gas are being considered.
 Large investments are required on pipeline infrastructure to meet growth targets.

 The country restricted output in the 1980s and was subject to global export sanctions from 1990 to 2003.
-The autonomous Kurdistan Regional Government, established in 1992, controls significant volumes.
+The autonomous Kurdistan Regional Government, established in 1992, has controlled significant volumes.

 IRAQ